UNM-CARC/QuickBytes/alphafold.md

     squeue --me

-This will list all runs you currently have both queued & running.
+This will list all jobs you currently have both queued & running.
 On the general partitions your time will be [limited to between 4 and 48 hours](https://github.com/UNM-CARC/webinfo/blob/main/resource_limits.md) of runtime.
-If you have determined your run is unable to be completed with these resources, please attend [office hours](https://github.com/UNM-CARC/webinfo/blob/main/office_hours.md) to discuss further with Dr. Fricke.

 ## Output ##